|Number of Participants||Private Group Price (in USD per person)|

 The Rongai Route is one of the least crowded routes on Kilimanjaro because of the long drive to the gate.
 The Rongai trail is thought to have the best chance of viewing wildlife.

 This day is an acclimatization day, allowing you to hike in the beginning of the day and rest in the afternoon and evening.
 The hike is relatively short but steep.
-The Mawenzi Tarn campsite is situated below Mawenzi Peak and offers stunning views of both Mawenzi and Kibo.
+The Mawenzi Tarn Campsite is situated below Mawenzi Peak and offers stunning views of both Mawenzi and Kibo.

 Around midnight, begin the final ascent to Uhuru Peak, the highest point in Africa.
 For the next six hours, hike by the light of your flashlight.
 The ascent to the crater rim is the most challenging part of the entire trek.
 The trail is very steep until you reach the crater rim at Gilman’s Point.

 The hike from Gilman’s to Uhuru Peak is a gradual climb and, as far as hikes go, not very difficult.
 The altitude, however, makes the hike long and tiring.
 The crater rim hike takes approximately two hours.
 Upon reaching Uhuru, take photos of your guide and group at the peak before beginning the descent to Horombo Hut.
+The descent follows Marangu Route.
+Although there are huts present, they are only used for those using Marangu Route.